RanjithaKC/CrioQKart/README.md

 # QKART-Testing
-The application under test is QKart, an e-commerse platform.
+The application under test is QKart, an e-commerse platform. just adding a line to see the command behaviour.

 ### About the Project
 The TestNG script is designed to evaluate the functionality of a dummy e-commerce website.
 The script performs various tests, checking functionality of features and integated functionalities.